Why Should You Use a Campaign URL Builder for creating a UTM tracking code?

 I am using a custom link that I can track.
 If you want to try this out create a custom URL parameter for your website.
 Next, Paste the link in your browser.
 This will pass the campaign parameters to Google Analytics.
 Now you should be able to segment your data in using Primary and Secondary Dimensions.

-In this case, we are looking at the Campaign as the Primary Dimension and the Ad as the Secondary Dimension.
+In the image below, you can see Campaign as the Primary Dimension and Ad Content as the Secondary Dimension.

-Another way to slice up your data is to segment by source/medium as your Primary Dimension and the Ad as the Secondary Dimension.
+There are other ways to slice up your data.
+In the image below you can see source/medium as the Primary Dimension and Ad Content as the Secondary Dimension.

 What is Campaign Tracking in Google Analytics?

-Campaign tracking is when you breakdown reporting to specific channels or campaigns.
+Campaign tracking consists of breaking down reporting to specific channels or campaigns.
 You don’t need to build custom reports to do this.
 There are built-in reports you can leverage to quickly identify campaign performance.

 Source / Medium Report